Pegmode/Deflemask2DevSound/README.md

 # Deflemask2DevSound

 Deflemask .DMF module to DevSound Assembly source converter written in early 2018.
 Currently Effects are not fully supported.
+Only pastes note and pattern data.

 ## Useage
 Run Deflemask2DevSound.py with the Deflemask Module named "test.dmf" in the same directory.
 Program will auto generate "DevSound_SongData.asm"